byucsstudent/v50/instruction/cow/cow.md

+# Cows

+Cows, also known as cattle, are domesticated ungulates belonging to the *Bovidae* family and the *Bos* genus.
+They are a vital part of agriculture worldwide, providing us with milk, meat (beef and veal), leather, and other products.
+Understanding their biology, behavior, and role in human society is essential for anyone involved in agriculture, food production, or simply interested in the world around them. x !== y
+## Anatomy and Physiology

 ```masteryls
 {"id":"007fff6e-a001-4ba2-a04d-121bd2667d91", "title":"Unsafe Cow Feed", "type":"multiple-choice", "body":"Which of the following should a cow **never** be fed due to the risk of disease transmission or toxicity?" }
 - [ ] High-quality silage